 Head to the gov.uk website to find out more and apply.

 - There are lots of options for you to consider for your postgraduate funding.
 Students may find funding in other areas, such as employment contributions, Professional and Career Development Loans, Disabled Students' Allowance and funds from other charities and organisations.
 Read our guide to funding options for UK and EU students.

 Will I still be eligible for BU scholarships and discounts?

-- We currently offer a range of discounts and scholarships to support postgraduate students, including a 20% discount for BU graduates, a 5% discount when you pay your fees in full in advance and a £2,000 scholarship when you achieve 2:1 and above (UK and EU students).
+- We currently offer a range of discounts and scholarships to support postgraduate students, including a 20% discount for BU graduates and an automatic scholarship from £1,500 when you achieve 2:1 and above.
 You can read full details of these and terms and eligibility criteria on our funding pages

 - Our scholarships and discounts remain subject to change at any time.
 You can keep up to date on our funding pages.

 Will a Postgraduate Loan cover all the costs?

 The Postgraduate Loan is paid directly to you, and you are able to decide where you want to use the funding, although it may or may not cover all your study and living costs.